Start9Labs/start-os/CONTRIBUTING.md

     is running normally.
   - `projects/setup-wizard`(frontend/README.md) - Code for the user interface
     that is displayed during the setup and recovery process for StartOS.
-  - `projects/diagnostic-ui` - Code for the user interface that is displayed when something has gone wrong with starting up StartOS, which provides helpful debugging tools.
 - `libs` (Rust) is a set of standalone crates that were separated out of `backend` for the purpose of portability
 - `patch-db` - A diff based data store that is used to synchronize data between